tillyjay/Resplash/README.md

 - Bootstrap

 ## Lessons Learned
-- Creating a WordPress plugin from scratch that displays the photographer's name and avatar with a hover effect showing the last three post by that photographer.
+- Creating a WordPress plugin that displays the photographer's name and avatar with a hover effect showing the last three post by that photographer.
 It also displays below the post any other posts that have related tags.
 - Using Hooks and Filters to create an adapatable plugin for different themes and layouts.
 - Wordpress Theme development in order to display the photos in a specific design and utilize categories properly.
 - Improved my PHP programming skills by working with custom plugins and themes.
--

   ## Future Improvements
   - A place where the users can make comments on the photos.